top of page

 While Ann’s Copse itself may not come with a gift shop or a blue plaque, it offers the sort of rustic, understated beauty that only woodland wanderers and countryside daydreamers can truly appreciate.

-The Chiltern Hills AONB – A designated Area of Outstanding Natural Beauty, full of trails, villages, and scenic pubs.
+• The Chiltern Hills AONB - A designated Area of Outstanding Natural Beauty, offering scenic views, walking trails, and charming villages.

 For those seeking a peaceful walk, a nature escape, or simply an amusing GPS destination, Ann’s Copse delivers.